BLuckoo/Challenge_14_NYC_Bikes/README.md

 ![image](https://user-images.githubusercontent.com/82583576/126883668-494ff42a-37d3-47c8-af22-da6413287780.png)
 ##
 ##
-**5. Bike Utilization**
+**Summary**
+- Male subscribers to the bike sharing service are the majority of the ridership in New york City.
+- The main duration of rides is less than 20 minutes with peak times being on weekdays between 8:00 am to 10:00 am and between 5:00 pm and 7:00 pm.
+- Busiest bike stations are close to the train station.
+- The common rider was born between 1980 and 2000.

-To keep the rideship happy, a maintenance progrm for the bikes must be in place.
+- To keep the rideship happy, a maintenance progrm for the bikes must be in place.
 One way toschedule the bike maintenance is to consider their utilization.
 The folliwng bubble chart illustrates the bikes that have the highest utilizations - the size of the bubbles are relative to the utilization level of each bike.
+##
 ![image](https://user-images.githubusercontent.com/82583576/126883679-b9e14356-9507-421b-9ae6-5819aea801b6.png)
 ##
 ##
-**Summary**

-- Male subscribers are the majority of riders in New York City.
-- The common rider was born between 1980 and 2000.
-- The main duration of rides is less than 20 minutes with peak times being on weekdays between 8:00 am to 10:00 am and between 5:00 pm and 7:00 pm.
-- Busiest bike sttaions are close to the train station.

 **Recommendations**